Online Shopping vs. In-Store Shopping: Pros and Cons

-a woman shopping in a store
+A woman shopping in a store.

 Advantages of online shopping

-Although online shopping has been around for consumers since the mid-1990s, mainstream use has skyrocketed over the past several years as people grow increasingly comfortable with it and accustomed to the ease and speed of online retail.[1]
+Although online shopping has been around for consumers since the mid-1990s, mainstream use has skyrocketed over the past several years as people grow increasingly comfortable with it and get accustomed to the ease and speed of online retail.
 It’s hard to dispute the advantages of online shopping.
 After all, the availability of extensive online research and reviews promotes buyer confidence.
 And few would dispute the convenience of around-the-clock shopping from the living room sofa.
 Unfortunately, all this online activity also creates ample opportunities for scammers, so it’s important to always follow safe online shopping practices.

-1. Grocery delivery and pick-up
+1. Grocery delivery and pickup

 2. No sales pressure

-Although sales representatives can provide helpful knowledge and expertise, they can make some in-person shopping experiences nerve-wracking for consumers.
+Although sales representatives can provide helpful knowledge and expertise, they can make some in-person shopping experiences nerve-racking for consumers.
 It’s no surprise that some shoppers prefer to remove the pressure altogether by relying on online shopping sites where they can take their time and not feel forced into a sale by somebody working on commission or just trying to help.

 3. Research and product reviews

 The internet is a great place to research and compare products before pulling the trigger on a purchase, especially a big one.
-Blogs and other online articles from trusted, unbiased sources can take a lot of the work off your plate by testing products, outlining the pros and cons of different brands, and comparing prices.
+Blogs and other online articles from trusted, unbiased sources can take a lot of the work off your plate by testing products, outlining the pros and cons of different brands and comparing prices.
 Customer reviews are also a great resource for finding a reliable product that fits your needs.

 4. More variety